Getting a diagnosis

 Why is it sometimes hard to get a diagnosis?

 It can take some families a long time to get a diagnosis.
-For some people, this can be frustrating and very upsetting, so it can be helpful for parents to talk to professionals to better understand why an early diagnosis is not always possible.
+For some people, this can be frustrating and very upsetting.
+It can be helpful for parents to talk to professionals to better understand why an early diagnosis is not always possible.

 There are several reasons that may delay a quick diagnosis: